 The Disabled Students Program Services (DSPS) should have your academic accommodation with the instructor.
 After the first day, I will accept these accommodations electronically or by hard copy on paper.
 If you need academic accommodation and have not yet applied, please call 510-464-3428 for an appointment.

-Tests will be closed book and closed notes.
+Quizzes will be closed book and closed notes.
 Some information you will be expected to remember, other formulas and information will be provided.
 No sharing of calculators is allowed.
 You are responsible for knowing how to use your calculator to find answers.

 The reciprocal relationship